Start9Labs/docs/src/packaging-guide/project-structure.md

 This file is just plumbing, used for exporting package functions to StartOS.

-#### init.ts

-- `setupPreInstall()`: arbitrary code to run immediately when the package is freshly installed, _before_ other setup scripts.
-In this function, it is common to assign directory permissions or generate default config files.
-- `setupPostInstall()`: arbitrary code to run when the package is freshly installed, _after_ other setup scripts.
-In this function, it is common to make final changes to the Store or create tasks for the user.
-- `setupUninstall()`: arbitrary code to run on package uninstall.
-It is most commonly used to _undo_ changes made to dependency configs.

 #### interfaces.ts

 `setupInterfaces()` is where you define the service interfaces and determine how they are exposed.
 This function will execute on service install, update, and config save.
 It takes the user's config input as an argument, which will be `null` for install and update.